WTAM: The "Monster on the Lake"

 Sindelar departed the station on October 3, 1990, after a series of changes by management limiting the number of phone calls to his show when listener surveys revealed multiple complaints that the same people were always calling in constantly.
 Sportscaster Mike Snyder, who joined the station the previous month, took over as Sportsline host, while Sindelar resurfaced at WKNR.
 Despite simulcasting all games throughout the 1990 season with WLTF, WWWE lost the Cleveland Browns rights after the season ended, with WHK prevailing in a bidding war against WKNR.
 Following the 1991 season, WWWE ended its radio contract with the Cleveland Indians, with the flagship rights going to WKNR.
 WWWE hired Craig Carton as Sportsline host in April 1992, replacing Snyder, who was promoted to sports director, a position he holds to this day; Carton left the station in May 1993.
 WWWE picked up Imus in the Morning for morning drive in September 1993 after Westwood One offered up the show for national syndication.

-WTAM's transmitter tower in Brecksville, with a backup tower in the foreground.
-The original transmitter building is to the far right.

 In April 1994, Booth American merged with Broadcast Alchemy to form Secret Communications in a $160 million deal.
 Gary Bruce was hired from WIOD in Miami as program director that May, and re-oriented WWWE back to a "shock radio" style of talk the station offered in the late 1980s, acknowledging that WWWE was the poorest-performing station in Secret's 14-station chain.
 General manager Dennis Best cited the low ratings of Lee Kirk and Bob Henderson, coupled with ratings successes for "deejays who talk and act like the common man" as the impetus for WWWE's changes.
 Bruce hired two hosts from WIOD: Chuck Meyer for mornings, replacing Imus in the Morning, and Jaz McKay for late mornings, replacing Kirk.
 The duo of Jeff Kinzbach and Ed "Flash" Ferenc were installed in afternoon drive hosting a show not dissimilar to their former morning show on WMMS.
 Mike Trivisonno took over as Sportsline host on July 11, 1994, with former host Mike Snyder becoming the program's update anchor.
 Like Sindelar, Trivisonno was a regular caller to Pete Franklin's iteration of the show and was derisively dubbed "Mr. Know It All" by Franklin.

 McKay's show was a notable ratings failure, and was moved to overnights in late March 1995, with Rich Michaels taking over the late-morning timeslot.
 Aside from Limbaugh, WWWE struggled in the ratings and was even outranked substantially by WRMR, prompting the dismissals of Bruce and McKay.
 The Bob & Tom Show was added in evenings via tape-delay in October 1995 amid speculation that the station could go all-news outside of Limbaugh and Trivisonno.
 WWWE itself would make news on January 23, 1996, when its traffic plane hit a cellular phone tower and crashed in Highland Hills, killing both MetroTraffic reporter James Endsley (who was known on-air as Fred Wesley) and pilot James McVeigh.